IbkWilliams1/DevOps-Projects/PROJECT1/README.md

 ##  29. history command
 With history, the system will list up to 500 previously executed commands, allowing you to reuse them without re- entering.
+This command supports many options, such as:

+-c clears the complete history list. -d offset deletes the history entry at the OFFSET position. -a appends history lines.
 To run it, enter the command below:

 ```